 ● The company formation considered in this guideline is a limited liability company (aka TOV (ТОВ) that stands for Товариство (company) з (with) Обмеженою (limited) Відповідальністю (liability).
-It is the most popular type of legal entities.
-There are other like Joint Stock Company, Extra Liability Company, etc., but they are used for some certain purpose not so often.
-In order to understand if you need another type of legal entities it is necessary to understand what business is planned to be carried out.
+It is the most popular type of legal entity in Ukraine.
+There are others like Joint Stock Company, Extra Liability Company, etc., but they are used for some certain purpose not so often.
+In order to understand if you need another type of legal entity it is necessary to understand what business is planned to be carried out.

 ● In this guideline we envisage an option when a company will be founded by 1 shareholder - a foreign national citizen (hereinafter the “Foreigner”).

 ● A Foreigner who does business in Ukraine can also use his company for the purpose of immigration to Ukraine.
 In this guideline we will not only explain how to register your own company in Ukraine but also how to move to Ukraine.

 A Foreigner’s Ukrainian tax ID will be needed to register business in Ukraine.
 It can be obtained in Ukraine personally by visiting a Tax Service Office or by a representative acting based on a Power of Attorney.

 To obtain a Ukrainian tax ID the following steps are needed:

 ❖ Foreigner’s passport translated into the Ukrainian language, translation is notarized.
 Translation and notarization costs depend on the original language and a number of pages and fees of your translator.
 E.g. one of translation agencies in Kyiv charges UAH 280 for translation and notarization of a US passport, all takes 1 business day.